terry-xiaoyu/emqx_mcp_bridge/README.md

 ## Overview

 This plugin allows HTTP MCP clients to communicate with MCP-over-MQTT clients by bridging the two protocols.
+And this plugin also allows users to create MCP tools directly and expose them to HTTP MCP clients.

 ## Configuration